Market Analysts see Transocean Ltd. [RIG] gaining to $5. Time to buy?

-Transocean Ltd. [NYSE: RIG] price surged by 8.11 percent to reach at $0.21.
+Transocean Ltd. [NYSE: RIG] jumped around 0.37 points on Friday, while shares priced at $3.38 at the close of the session, up 12.29%.
 The company report on July 25, 2022 that Transocean Ltd. Provides Quarterly Fleet Status Report.

 Sponsored